 When a dog becomes available, we will contact the family who most suits the needs and personality of that particular dog.
 This may not always be the family who has been on the waiting list the longest.

 When we contact you about adopting a dog, we will inform you of the dog’s background, medical history, and the reason it is being released from the training program.
 This information should help you with your decision.

-For further information or to apply to become an adoptive family, you can call our training department at (210) 366-4081, or e-mail or download the Rehome Adoption Application and send it to us.
+For further information or to apply to become an adoptive family, you can call our training department at (210) 366-4081, or download the Rehome Adoption Application and e-mail it to us.
 Once you have been accepted onto our waiting list, you are encouraged to follow-up with the training staff on a quarterly basis.
 The adoption process is lengthy and your continued interest will assist us in our placement process.